 - Possible connection drops

 A router gigabit internet needs is one that supports 802.11ac (also called Wi-Fi 5).

 Will Your Older Devices Be Able to Function with Gigabit Speeds?

-You should not expect to see gigabit speeds on older devices purchased before the early to mid-2000s.
-There are a wide variety of different ethernet and wireless network cards that could be installed on your computer or device to help you reach gigabit speeds.
-For example, an older laptop may have a maximum connection speed of 100Mbps, far slower than the Connexion 1000Mbps.
+A word to the wise – don’t expect to see gigabit speeds on devices procured before the early to mid-2000s.
+There is a wide assortment of ethernet and wireless network cards that your computer or device can be equipped with to help it reach gigabit speeds.
+Remember, your older laptop may only reach a maximum connection speed of 100Mbps, a mere fraction of the Connexion 1000Mbps.